dylankrish/proton-mail-tauri/README.md

-# ProTauri
+# ProtonMail-Tauri

-ProTauri is a desktop app that wraps the ProtonMail web app using the Tauri library.
+ProtonMail-Tauri is a desktop app that wraps the ProtonMail web app using the Tauri library.

 ## Recommended IDE Setup